 A student must complete all requirements for the doctoral degree, including the dissertation, within ten consecutive years of initial registration for that degree.
-All postmaster, doctoral course work (including the dissertation) must be satisfactorily completed by the doctoral student in a maximum of 99 semester credit hours.
-If the Graduate Dean approves in writing that a student may proceed beyond the 99-credit hour limit, the student will be assessed out-of-state tuition.
+All post- master, doctoral course work (including the dissertation) must be satisfactorily completed by the doctoral student in a maximum of 99 semester credit hours.
+Upon approval by the Graduate Dean, a student may proceed beyond the 99-credit hour limit and assessed out-of-state tuition rates.